A far-right party looks to topple a century of Swedish socialism

 Their views — anti-immigration, anti-establishment and often anti-Muslim — are not new amid the populist tsunami that's crashed into much of the West.

-But this is Sweden, where socialists have won every election for the past 101 years, making the Nordic nation something of a lodestar for leftists around the world.
+But this is Sweden, where socialists have dominated every election for the past 101 years, making the Nordic nation something of a lodestar for leftists around the world.

 Some polls predict that the supporters' favored party, the Sweden Democrats, with roots in neo-Nazism and white nationalism, will win as much as 25 percent of the vote in an election scheduled for Sept.
-9. Such a result would likely earn them a majority of seats in Parliament.
+9. Such a result would likely earn the Sweden Democrats more seats in Parliament than any other single party.

 At the party's annual summer festival here, speeches were interspersed with heavy metal music as supporters gathered at Sölvesborg Castle for the headline act: an address by Jimmie Åkesson, the 39-year-old leader of the Sweden Democrats.

-Note: CORRECTION (Aug.
-17, 2018, 12:05 p.m.
-ET): A previous version of this article misstated a potential result of the Sept.
-9 election.
-If the Sweden Democrats win as much as 25 percent of the vote, as polls indicate, they would likely earn more seats in Parliament than any other single party, not a majority of seats.